Sitecore-Hackathon/2021-Lame-Horse/README.md

 ### Publish

+> Only publishable items will be published.
+To have your items published, make sure they are in the final state of the workflow and have no publishing restrictions set.

 1. Following the same procedure described above to generate a report with Powershell Extensions, In the **Select processing script** combobox, select the option **Processing/Publish**.

 2. In the **Publish Items** dialog, select the publish option and click OK.